Benjamin Ginsberg (lawyer): Legal career

 Ginsberg joined Patton Boggs in 1993 after serving for eight years as counsel to the Republican National Committee, the National Republican Senatorial Committee, and the National Republican Congressional Committee.

 In the 2000 and 2004 election cycles, Ginsberg served as national counsel to the Bush-Cheney presidential campaign.
 In 2000, he played a central role in the Florida recount.
 He also represents the campaigns and leadership PACs of numerous members of the Senate and House, as well as the Republican National Committee, National Republican Senatorial Committee and National Republican Congressional Committee.
 He serves as counsel to the Republican Governors Association and has wide experience on the state legislative level from directing Republican redistricting efforts nationwide following the 1990 Census and being actively engaged in the 2001-2002 round of redistricting.
 In Jay Roach's Recount (about the 2000 election), Ginsberg is played by Bob Balaban.

 In 2004, Ginsberg gave legal advice to the controversial 527 Group Swift Boat Veterans for Truth.
-Though his simultaneous activities with the "Swifties" and the 2004 Bush Campaign could be considered questionable, his activities were not illegal.
-Nonetheless, Ginsberg resigned as legal counsel from the Bush Campaign after his position was made public.
+Ginsberg resigned as legal counsel from the Bush campaign on August 25 that year after his position was made public.

 Ginsberg appears frequently on television commenting on law and politics.
 He is an MSNBC political analyst.
 He also sits on the Advisory Committee of the Election Law Program at William & Mary Law School.

 He is a former Resident Fellow at the Harvard Institute of Politics at Harvard Kennedy School.

 In November 2011, Ginsberg was included on The New Republic's list of Washington's most powerful, least famous people.

 Ginsberg served as National Counsel to Mitt Romney's Presidential campaign in 2008 and in 2012.
 In August 2012, Politico reported that "Ginsberg has handled the campaign's most sensitive legal matters... and would be the most obvious choice for White House counsel" in a potential Romney cabinet.

 In 2013, Ginsberg was a signatory to an amicus curiae brief submitted to the Supreme Court in support of same-sex marriage during the Hollingsworth v.
 Perry case.